 Open Instagram and you'll find millions of fitness trainers posting workout clips, transformation photos, and motivational quotes.
 Most of them aren't getting clients from it.

-The ones who are?
-They've figured out that social media for fitness isn't about showing off your physique or filming every set.
-It's about making your ideal client feel like you understand their specific problem - and that you can solve it.
+The ones who are have figured out that social media for fitness isn't about showing off your physique or filming every set.
+It's about making your ideal client feel like you understand their specific problem, and that you can solve it.

-That's a harder thing to do than it sounds.
-Let me share what I've seen working.
+That's harder than it sounds.
+Here's what I've seen working.

-The fitness industry has shifted dramatically.
-The IHRSA reports that online and hybrid fitness coaching has grown significantly since 2020, and most of that growth was fueled by social media.
+The fitness industry has shifted.
+The IHRSA reports that online and hybrid coaching has grown a lot since 2020, and social media drove most of that growth.

-Here's the reality: if you're a personal trainer or fitness coach, your potential clients are scrolling Instagram and TikTok right now, looking for help.
-They're searching "how to lose belly fat" and "beginner workout routine" and "meal prep for busy parents."
-If your content answers those questions, you're the first person they think of when they're ready to invest in coaching.
+If you're a personal trainer or coach, your potential clients are scrolling Instagram and TikTok right now, looking for help.
+They search "how to lose belly fat," "beginner workout routine," and "meal prep for busy parents."
+Answer those questions and you become the first person they think of when they're ready to pay for coaching.

-You wake up at 5 AM to train your first client.
-Between sessions, you're trying to film content - holding your phone at weird angles, asking gym strangers to hold the camera, doing the same exercise three times because the lighting was wrong.
-Your lunch break disappears into editing clips.
-By evening, you're responding to DMs while your own dinner gets cold.
+The job is hard.
+You wake up early to train your first client.
+Between sessions you film content, hold your phone at odd angles, and redo the same exercise three times because the light was wrong.
+By evening you're answering DMs while your dinner gets cold.
+Then you check your follower count and it barely moved.

-The coaches who make it aren't the ones with perfect abs or the most expensive equipment.
-They're the ones who show up consistently with content that actually helps people.
-They're the ones who figured out how to create efficiently so they have energy left to actually coach.
+The coaches who make it aren't the ones with perfect abs or the priciest gear.
+They show up consistently with content that helps people, and they build a system that leaves them enough energy to actually coach.

 Platform Strategy for Fitness Coaches